 Greek hardliners plan mass protest over Macedonia name row

-Thessaloniki (Greece), Jan 21 (AFP) Thousands of people are expected to take to the streets of northern Greece's biggest city Thessaloniki today as hardliners seek to block any deal in the long-running name dispute between Athens and Skopje that contains the term Macedonia.
+THESSALONIKI: Thousands of people are expected to take to the streets of northern Greece's biggest city Thessaloniki on Sunday as hardliners seek to block any deal in the long-running name dispute between Athens and Skopje that contains the term Macedonia.

 Athens argues that the name Macedonia suggests that Skopje has territorial claims to the northern Greek region of the same name, of which Thessaloniki is the capital.